Hit & Run / Flee to Elude

 Contact our Criminal Defense Team today

-If you’ve been charged with a Flee to Elude crime, call 919-714-4306 or contact our Criminal Defense Team today.
+If you’ve been charged with a Flee to Elude crime, call 919-714-4306 or contact us online.
+Our Criminal Defense Team offers free initial consultations.
 Your case may be time sensitive, and with such drastic potential consequences, you need a team that can fight for your rights and make sure that you are fully protected.